adarachel/adarachel/README.md

 <br><br>
 I'm Adaobi Rachel Oyeoka (Ada Rachel)— a Junior Software Developer.
 I was born in Michigan, USA and I am currently based in Lagos, Nigeria.
 <br><br>
-In April 2021, I enrolled in a beginner programming course at a local technical college.
-This was how I discovered the world of code for the first time, and fell in love with it forever.
-<br><br>
-Since then, I have left a job as a hair stylist, gotten certified in HTML, CSS, JavaScript, and ReactJS, and built multiple websites and web applications for my personal use, for family, friends, and even for paying clients as a freelancer on Upwork dot com.
-<br><br>
 I'm currently enrolled in the 2022/2023 ‘Full-Stack Web Development’ program at [Microverse](https://www.microverse.org/), where I'm sharpening my skills, collaborating with other passionate developers, and working on exciting projects.
 <br><br>
-When I'm not at the keyboard, you can find me reading a good book, listening to a podcast or both :)

 <br>:pushpin: I am actively seeking my next software development position.
-I am open to remote roles and also open to relocation.
+I am open to remote, on-site, and hybrid roles and also open to relocation.
 Please reach me via email at <a href="mailto:adarachelofficial@gmail.com">adarachelofficial@gmail.com</a>.
 <br><br>
-:pushpin: Please visit my portfolio to find a structured list of my projects, so you can see my skills in action: [adarachel.com](https://github.com/adarachel?tab=repositories).
+:pushpin: Please visit my portfolio to find a structured list of my projects, so you can see my skills in action: [adarachel.com](https://adarachel.netlify.app).

 <br><br>
 <h3 align="center">CONNECT WITH ME:</h3>